 The appearance of black dots in the center of the mole indicates changes.

-How to prevent rebirth
+How to prevent degeneration

 The problem may lie not on the visible surface of the nevus, but inside.